UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/SmallAssignmentWriteups/sa2-sml.md

 takes a single character and returns true if the character is an alphabetical letter
 ('a' to 'z' or 'A' to 'Z') and false otherwise.
-You must use Char.ord to determine if the character falls within the appropriate ranges for uppercase and lowercase letters.
+You must use `Char.ord` to determine if the character falls within the appropriate ranges for uppercase and lowercase letters.
 Do not use any other functions from the Standard Basis Library.
-Here are some example calls to isDigit:
+Here are some example calls to `isAlpha`:
 ```sml
 > isAlpha #"5";
 val it = false : bool